mariofdezzz/aoct/docs/data/README.md

 Unfortunately, input data is different for each account.
 This makes it more difficult to load this data for you.
 There are two methods:

 - **Read data locally**: If you create a folder named `data` by following the folder structure used by ***aoct***, data will be availible automatically into your code.
 - **Fetch data from server**: The most comfortable idea, but it requires a cookie given to you.
-This options also allows you to save data locally making loadtime instantaneous.
+This options also allows you to save data locally making load time instantaneous.

 ## Folder Structure